 Warm-ups dilate the blood vessels and ensure your muscles are supplied with oxygen for the vigorous activity ahead.
 It also raises body temperature to warm up muscles and provide optimal flexibility.
-By gently raising the heart rate, warm-ups tend to minimise stress to the heart.
+By gently raising the heart rate, warm-ups tend to minimize stress to the heart.

 Even during cooling down after a run, it is critical to keep blood flowing smoothly throughout the body with some or the other mild activity.

-Sudden reduction in flow can cause light-headedness because of the drop in the heart rate and blood pressure.
+A sudden reduction in flow can cause light-headedness because of the drop in the heart rate and blood pressure.

 Yin poses for runners get the blood moving through muscles and connective tissue before and after a run.
 The boost in circulation also removes waste products from tissues and carries in much-needed oxygen and nutrients, aiding in faster muscle repair after an injury or a hard run.

 Thus, a Yin yoga practice before and after a strenuous running session can work wonders for you.